-6 Please note that a driving licence does not always verify nationality therefore care must be taken to ensure appropriate verification of nationality takes place for the customer if required.
-A further ensure appropriate verification of nationality takes place for the customer if required.
+8 Please note that a driving licence does not always verify nationality therefore care must be taken to ensure appropriate verification of nationality takes place for the customer if required.
 A further document may need to be obtained from the customer to ensure nationality is verified where necessary.